Ultra-Trail Australia is a challenging 100km running event held in the magnificent Blue Mountains in New South Wales.

 Start Lines

-For the UTA22 and UTA11, runners are so speedy that there will be finishers in these distances before all runners have even started.
-This means we will have a separate start line set up for you, as shown on the map.
+UTA11 – runners are so speedy that there will be finishers in this distance before all runners have even started, so we will have a separate start line set up for you, as shown on the map.
 You’ll roll straight out and left onto Cliff Drive.

 Finish Line

-The finish line will be in a slightly different location than previous Scenic World finish lines.
-However, runners will still make their way right to the top of Furber Steps, along the boardwalk, past the entrance to Scenic World, through the hoards of cheering spectators, and underneath the finish arch.
+The finish line will be in a slightly different location to previous Scenic World finish lines, however runners will still make their way right to the top of Furber Steps, along the boardwalk, past the entrance to Scenic World, through the hoards of cheering spectators, and underneath the finish arch.

-There will be more opportunities for high-fives and pictures to soak up the emotion of your amazing achievement.
+There’s more opportunity for high-fives and pictures for you to soak up the emotion of your amazing achievement.
 Remember, you can have friends and family join you in the finish chute – they’ll be able to do so just next to the Scenic World entrance.
-Please be courteous to other finishers – this is their moment, too!
+Please be courteous to other finishers – this is their moment too!

-After you cross the finish line and have your medal placed around your neck, you’ll flow through recovery – with food and beverage options for you to peruse and medical on hand.
-When you’re ready, you can exit recovery, join your friends and family, kick back, and cheer on other runners.
+After you cross the finish line and have your medal placed around your neck, you’ll flow through recovery—with food and beverage options for you to peruse and medical on hand.
+When you’re ready, you can exit recovery and join your friends and family, kick back, and cheer on other runners.

 Free Shuttle Buses

-On Friday, Saturday and Sunday, there will be a free event shuttle bus service to take runners, support crews and spectators between Katoomba town centre and Scenic World.
+A free event shuttle bus will transport runners, support crews, and spectators between Katoomba town centre and Scenic World on Friday, Saturday, and Sunday.

 On Friday and Saturday there will also be a free shuttle bus service to take runners, support crews and spectators between Leura and Scenic World from 5am Saturday.